leoolessa/Project_Logistic_Regression/README.md

 #### Visualization

-Visualizing the model's predictions and evaluation metrics using plots.
+Visualizing the model's predictions and evaluation metrics using plots from matplotlib.

 ## Author